oracle/docker-images/OracleDatabase/SingleInstance/README.md

     ./buildContainerImage.sh -e -v 21.3.0 -o '--build-arg SLIMMING=false'

 Patched container images can now be built by specifying the parameter -p.
-Download the database version specific release update and one-offs and place them under `extensions/patching/patches/release_update` and `extensions/patching/patches/one_offs` folder respectively.
+Download the database version specific release update and one-offs and place them into the `extensions/patching/patches/release_update` and `extensions/patching/patches/one_offs` folder respectively.
-If opatch is required, download and place the zip file for patch 6880880 under `extensions/patching/patches/one_offs` folder.
 In this case, SLIMMING is internally set to **false**.
 Example command for building the patched container image is as follows:

     ./buildContainerImage.sh -e -v 21.3.0 -p